Dynamical homogenization in effective loop quantum cosmology: Discussion

 A first step in this direction is to include non-vanishing pressure---pressure may help strengthen the homogenization process, but this needs to be verified; alternatively, it may decrease inhomogeneities during contraction and suppress the formation of homogeneous regions during the bounce.
 A more challenging next step is to move beyond spherical symmetry and allow general inhomogeneities; this however has two major difficulties: first, the general dynamics for effective LQG are not presently known beyond spherical symmetry, so considerable work will be required simply to derive the equations of motion; and second, more powerful analytic and numeric methods will be required, although recent progress on this problem in classical general relativity (see, e.g., \cite{Cook:2020oaj, Creminelli:2020zvc, Wang:2021hzv}) is encouraging.

-It is already known that loop quantum cosmology can provide suitable initial conditions for the onset of inflation in a homogeneous and isotropic cosmology \cite{Ashtekar:2009mm, Corichi:2010zp, Linsefors:2013cd, Bonga:2015xna}.
-Building on this work, it would be interesting to couple an inflaton field to this model to compute the size the homogeneous regions expand to by the end of inflation, for a given inflationary potential, and to what degree the remaining inhomogeneities in these regions are further smoothed out.
+It is already known that loop quantum cosmology can provide suitable initial conditions for the onset of inflation in a homogeneous cosmology \cite{Ashtekar:2009mm, Corichi:2010zp, Linsefors:2013cd, Bonga:2015xna, Gupt:2013swa}, and an inflationary era will isotropize the (homogeneous but anisotropic) Bianchi spacetimes \cite{Gupt:2013swa}---based on this work it seems likely that, in the presence of a suitable inflaton field, inflation (and isotropization) will occur at least in the homogenized regions.
+To verify and quantify this, it would be interesting to couple an inflaton field to this model to compute the size the homogeneous regions expand to by the end of inflation, for a given inflationary potential, and to what degree the remaining inhomogeneities in these regions are further smoothed out.

 Finally, the homogenization that is found to occur in these models comes from an effective description that includes leading order quantum gravity effects for sharply-peaked states, but neglects the effect of quantum fluctuations.
 Since quantum gravity effects can homogenize the expectation values of such states in this approximation, it is natural to ask what may happen when quantum fluctuations are included.
 Do quantum fluctuations affect (either enhancing or destroying) the smoothing mechanism observed here?
 And this also raises the complementary question of whether quantum gravity could also `smooth out' and dynamically minimize quantum fluctuations (at least in some regions of space).
 In other words, can quantum gravity dynamically drive the wave function of the universe to a state that is well approximated (at least in some region of space) by the tensor product of a homogeneous background and something close to an appropriate vacuum state for linear perturbations?
 These questions are left for future work.